 Team responsible for the larger releases in their star product: simPRO Enterprise.

-Key Deliverables in this Project
+Key Deliverables I produced for this Project:

 Duration 6 months (2017)

 So let’s start with: What on earth is a Prebuild?

 A Prebuild is a ‘package’ of items.
 It helps you to arrange elements faster depending on the elements you work with (Eg. a ‘Residential Powerpoint’ prebuild would contain 1 mt of cable & an electrical switch from your stock + an hour of labor from one of your staff, for example).
 It allows you to assign the items you need for a quote faster, instead of adding them individually.
 It makes stock management and quoting easier.